cuckoosandbox/cuckoo/docs/book/src/usage/dist.rst

 ==================

 As mentioned in :doc:`submit`, Cuckoo provides a REST API for Distributed Cuckoo usage.
-The standalone distributed script allows one to setup a single REST API point to which samples and URLs can be submitted which will then, in turn, be submitted to one of the configured Cuckoo nodes.
+The distributed script allows one to setup a single REST API point to which samples and URLs can be submitted which will then, in turn, be submitted to one of the configured Cuckoo nodes.

 A typical setup thus includes a machine on which the distributed script is run and one or more machines running an instance of the Cuckoo daemon